pbernstein/technology/README.md

 The Non Traditional Route.
 An example https://8thlight.com/

-#What college does for you and why it's a good thing
+# What college does for you and why it's a good thing

 What about For Profit Universities?
+- Google search their name with the word "Fraud", if you see a lot of stuff come back, avoid them.
+Watch out for big sales pitches.